Nelson Piquet Jr.: NASCAR (2010–2014, 2016, 2026)

-On December 28, 2009, it was reported by Spanish website Motor21.com that Piquet had signed a three-year contract with Campos alongside Senna.
-However, this was later revealed by Motor21.com to have been a hoax in celebration of the Spanish Día de los Santos Innocentes festival.
-Piquet hinted that he had had talks with Force India.
-However, they opted to retain both Adrian Sutil and Vitantonio Liuzzi, so Piquet decided to move to NASCAR for 2010.
-Several months later, Piquet said that he had had talks with more than one F1 team to race again after the Crashgate controversy.

-NASCAR (2010–2014, 2016)

-Piquet at his first NASCAR Nationwide Series win at Road America in 2012.

 Piquet told Brazilian Rede Globo that he would test a NASCAR Camping World Truck Series truck for Red Horse Racing from Rockingham Speedway in North Carolina on October 12, 2009.
 When asked whether the test could lead to a NASCAR drive next season, Piquet said it was not the plan.

-However, he announced that he would race in NASCAR in 2010—albeit without specifying which series—during the following January.
+However, Piquet announced that he would race in NASCAR in 2010—albeit without specifying which series—during the following January.
 Piquet drove in the Camping World Truck Series with Red Horse Racing, and made his stock car debut in the ARCA RE/MAX Series at Daytona International Speedway driving the No. 6 Toyota for ARCA powerhouse Eddie Sharp Racing.
-In his first truck race, Piquet finished sixth, the first Brazilian driver to finish in the top ten in the series' history.
+In his first truck race, Piquet finished sixth, the first Brazilian driver to finish in the top-ten in the series' history.
 Piquet then announced that he would compete in three races for Billy Ballew Motorsports driving the No. 15 truck.
 In August, he competed in the NASCAR Nationwide Series race at the Watkins Glen International road course and finished seventh in his first start in the series.

 On December 13, 2010, Kevin Harvick, Inc. announced that Piquet would drive a third truck for the team for the full 2011 Truck series season, the No. 8 Chevrolet with Chris Carrier as crew chief.
-Piquet finished 10th in points and was a finalist for Most Popular Driver and runner-up to Joey Coulter for Rookie of the Year.
+Piquet finished tenth in points and was a finalist for Most Popular Driver and runner-up to Joey Coulter for Rookie of the Year.